trixi-framework/HOHQMesh/Documentation/docs/appendix.md

 	start node ID, end node ID, element ID on left, element ID on right, side of left element, side of right element

 These are the quantities that are computed in Alg.
 148 of "Implementing Spectral Methods".
 If the edge is a boundary edge, then the second side element will be ID = 0 and the side of that element will be 0.
-If the sides have indices that increase in opposite directions, then the last column in the data will be negative.￼
+If the sides have indices that increase in opposite directions, then the last column in the data will be negative.

 ## Appendix B: Summary of Boundary Curve Definitions<a name="BCSummary"></a>

 Defining a parametric equation: